Overview of Microsoft Graph

 Check out some of these common scenarios for working with the Microsoft Graph API.
 The links take you to the Graph Explorer.

-Access Microsoft Graph at scale
+Access Microsoft Graph data at scale using Microsoft Graph data connect

 - Find you the closest expert on a topic to you in your organization